gvwilson/sensibleadventures/nardica/nardica.md

 Honesty bumped her hip against Iffy again.
 "Good,"
 she said firmly.
-"'Cuz they're payin' extra, an' we can use the jing.
+"'Cuz they payin' extra, an' we can use the jing.
+Second wants t' make another'n," she confided with a grin.
+"So's I'd have a li'l sister.
+Wou'nt that be a thing?
 Now c'mon---I bet there's tea brewed."
 She unhooked her arm from Iffy's and took the younger girl's hand.

-Iffy opened her mouth,
-but before she could say anything,
+Iffy's mind whirled.
+Another clone?
+It made sense---Honesty had turned sixteen, so they'd be spaced far enough apart to be on the right side of legal---but...
-Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.
+Before she blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.

 Iffy's mouth snapped shut.
 Thumb, middle finger, first finger, middle finger...
-She almost stumbled as she recognized the schoolyard code that children used to hide what they were saying to teach other from adults' cameras and microphones.
+She almost stumbled as she recognized the schoolyard code that children used to hide what they were saying to each other from adults.
 Little finger and fourth finger together, middle finger, middle and fourth...